Having a trusted, verifiable identity will be essential for the new Data Economy.

 The Economic Value Of Digital Identity

 Businesses could benefit from improved efficiency, lowered costs and fraud reduction, and save up to $1.6 trillion thanks to digital identities.
 Estonia, for example, facilitates public services including healthcare, banking, and voting via a digital identity system; in 2014 alone it was used over 80 million times for authentication and 35 million times for digital transactions.
-It saves people an estimated five days per year that would otherwise be spent dealing with bureaucracy, and it cuts costs equivalent to 2% of GDP.
+It estimates that it saves people five days per year, which they would otherwise spend dealing with bureaucracy, and it reduces costs equivalent to 2% of GDP.

 Meanwhile India’s “Aadhaar” digital identity system is a centralised, national means to promote social inclusion and access to government services – as of 2017, it covered 95% of the population and had saved the government an estimated $9 billion by reducing fraud, according to Deloitte and the Center for Global Development.